List of DTT channels in the United Kingdom: Radio stations: BBC Local and Nations Radio variations

 In England and the Channel Islands, up to five BBC Local Radio stations are available over DTT.
 Availability of these stations varies, depending on how their FM and DAB broadcast areas align with locations of DTT transmitters.
 In Wales, Scotland, and Northern Ireland, national radio services are broadcast in their respective nations.
+All these stations can also be found on the BBC Sounds or Radioplayer apps.

 Channels removed from digital terrestrial television

 These are channels that have been removed from digital terrestrial television.
-This does not include rebranded channels or channels that have ceased broadcasting.
+This does not only include rebranded channels, but channels that have ceased broadcasting.